Edmund Hillary: Honours and public recognition

-On 6 June 1953, Hillary was appointed Knight Commander of the Order of the British Empire, and he received the Queen Elizabeth II Coronation Medal the same year.
-On 6 February 1987, he was the fourth appointee to the Order of New Zealand.
-He was also awarded the Polar Medal in 1958 for his part in the Commonwealth Trans-Antarctic Expedition, the class of commander of the Order of Sports Merit of France in about 1960, the Order of Gorkha Dakshina Bahu, 1st Class of the Kingdom of Nepal in 1953 and the Coronation Medal in 1975.
-On 22 April 1995, Hillary was appointed Knight Companion of the Most Noble Order of the Garter.
+On 6 June 1953, Hillary was appointed a Knight Commander of the Order of the British Empire (KBE), and later that year received the Queen Elizabeth II Coronation Medal, bearing the additional inscription 'Mount Everest Expedition'.
+On 6 February 1987, he became the fourth individual appointed a Member of the Order of New Zealand (ONZ).
+He also received the Polar Medal in 1958 for his role in the Commonwealth Trans‑Antarctic Expedition; was awarded a Commander of the Order of Sports Merit of France around 1960; made a Member 1st Class of the Order of Gorkha Dakshina Bahu of the Kingdom of Nepal in 1953; and received the 1975 Coronation Medal of King Birendra of Nepal.
+On 22 April 1995, Hillary was appointed a Knight Companion of the Most Noble Order of the Garter (KG).
 On 17 June 2004, Hillary was awarded the Commander's Cross of the Order of Merit of the Republic of Poland.
-The Government of India conferred on him its second highest civilian award, the Padma Vibhushan, posthumously, in 2008.
+The Government of India conferred on him its second-highest civilian award, the Padma Vibhushan, posthumously, in 2008.

 To mark the 50th anniversary of the first successful ascent of Everest, the Nepalese government conferred honorary citizenship upon Hillary at a special Golden Jubilee celebration in Kathmandu, Nepal.
 He was the first foreign national to receive that honour.

 Since 1992, New Zealand's $5 note has featured Hillary's portrait, making him the only living person not a current head of state ever to appear on a New Zealand banknote.
 In giving his permission, Hillary insisted that Aoraki / Mount Cook rather than Mount Everest be used as the backdrop.